staab/rentflix/README.md

 We'll be using Clojure with [Ring](https://github.com/ring-clojure/ring) for our http server with [Compojure](https://github.com/weavejester/compojure) for routing.
 We'll use [Datomic](http://docs.datomic.com/) for our database.

-The backend with expose a [GraphQL](https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) API for use by a web frontend.
+The backend will expose a [GraphQL](https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) API for use by a web frontend.

 # Frontend